 Workers’ Comp Lawyers in Spartanburg, SC

-With over 40 years of combined experience, the attorneys at Cummings & Lewis are experienced in handling workers’ compensation cases and the intricate issues that these cases present.
+With over 40 years of combined experience, the South Carolina workers’ comp lawyers at Cummings & Lewis are experienced in handling workers’ compensation cases and the intricate issues that these cases present.
 We can help you get the compensation you deserve if you have been injured on the job.
-Whether your injury was caused by an accident, a fall, or overexertion, our experienced attorneys are by your side every step of the way.
+Whether your injury was caused by an accident, a fall, or overexertion, our experienced workers’ compensation attorneys are by your side every step of the way.
 Contact us to schedule your free consultation below or call (864) 573-9688.